 Tofu, also known as ‘bean curd’, is a versatile and nutritious food that has been enjoyed for centuries, particularly in Asian cuisine.
 It is made from coagulating soy milk and pressing the resulting curds into blocks, which can be sliced, diced, or crumbled to be used in a variety of dishes.
-Tofu is a popular food among us vegans and vegetarians because it is a great source of protein, calcium, and iron, and it can be used as a substitute for meat in many recipes.
-It is also low in calories and fat, making it a healthy option for those watching their weight.
+Tofu is a popular food among us vegans and vegetarians because it is a great source of protein, calcium, and iron; and it can be used as a substitute for meat in many recipes.
+It is also very low in calories and fat, making it a healthy option for those watching their weight.

-In this article, I will explore how much tofu is safe to eat and the pros and cons of consuming tofu.
+Today I will explore how much tofu is safe to eat and the pros and cons of consuming tofu.
 I will also discuss the effects of tofu on health and provide answers to frequently asked questions about tofu consumption.
 By the end of this article, you should have a better understanding of how to incorporate tofu into your diet in a safe and healthy way.

 What is Tofu?